-The VHDL code is available in trb3/base/code/input_to_trigger_logic_record.vhd
+The VHDL code is available in trb3/base/code/input\to\trigger\logic\record.vhd

-Setup The trigger module can feature up to 32 input signals and up to 16 independent outputs.
-An extension to 64 inputs (matching the maximal number of inputs to the TDC) is foreseen but not yet implemented.
+Setup The trigger module can feature up to 96 input signals and up to 8 independent outputs.

 For each output, any of the connected inputs can be enabled or disabled as well as been inverted individually.
 The output is an 'or' of all enabled inputs.
 The peripheral FPGA can send four outputs to the central FPGA.
 Depending on the AddOn used, additional outputs can be routed to free I/O pins if available.
+Please refer to figure 20 for more details.